rats4m/Projectnew/diary.md

 ## 18th October 2024

 - Cloned the project repository ad ensured correct structure according to project guidelines.
+- Test branch created on repository, which is used for testing and practices certian techniques before implementing into project.
+- Began initial testing by creating script for synthetic data simulation.

 ### Next Steps: